 Journalism without fear or favour

-RNW Media is proud to be taking part in 2020 World Press Freedom Conference which aims to promote free, safe, and independent media around the world.
+RNW Media and RNTC are proud to be taking part in 2020 World Press Freedom Conference which aims to promote free, safe, and independent media around the world.

 The ongoing COVID-19 pandemic has made even clearer the importance of being able to access reliable, unbiased information in a time of crisis – and of independent media as the source of such information.
 But freedom of the media is under attack in many countries all around the world and journalists are subject to harassment, repression and violence.
 The World Press Freedom Conference 2020 (WPFC) aims to stand up for a free, safe and independent media and protect journalism from new and existing forms of unwanted control, pressure and influence.